 The Contract Price is not subject to change except in accordance with the terms of this Agreement.

 7.1.2 Contract Price.
-The parties acknowledge that the Owner Supplied Equipment for the Facility is to be supplied by Owner under the Equipment Vendor Contracts.
-Contractor has reviewed [On or before the Notice to Proceed Effective Date, Owner shall cause certain rights and obligations of the purchaser under] the Equipment Vendor Contracts and has established the Contract Price, the Specific Performance Guarantees, the Performance Guarantees, the Performance Liquidated Damages, the Guaranteed Completion Date, the Project Schedule Summary, the Delay Liquidated Damages, and Contractor’s warranty, training and other obligations relating [to be assigned or delegated to Contractor and Contractor shall accept such assignment and assume the delegated obligations.
+The parties acknowledge that the Owner Supplied Equipment for the Facility is to be supplied by Owner or Construction Manager under the Equipment Vendor Contracts.
+Contractor has reviewed [On or before the Notice to Proceed Effective Date, Construction Manager shall cause certain rights and obligations of the purchaser under] the Equipment Vendor Contracts and has established the Contract Price, the Specific Performance Guarantees, the Performance Guarantees, the Performance Liquidated Damages, the Guaranteed Completion Date, the Project Schedule Summary, the Delay Liquidated Damages, and Contractor’s warranty, training and other obligations relating [to be assigned or delegated to Contractor and Contractor shall accept such assignment and assume the delegated obligations.
 However, title] to the Owner Supplied Equipment, based on [shall not pass to Contractor, and Contractor shall not assume the obligations to pay the purchase amounts due under] the Equipment Vendor Contracts.
 If any of the Equipment Vendors breaches its Equipment Vendor Contract in a material respect, then as[, plus sales tax thereon, and therefore such amounts shall not be part of the Contract Price.
-This assignment and delegation, and acceptance and assumption,] between Owner and Contractor, Contractor may be entitled to claim an Owner Delay, propose a Change Order, or otherwise seek to excuse its failure to perform, to the extent Contractor can show that its failure is directly caused by such Equipment Vendor’s breach.
+This assignment and delegation, and acceptance and assumption,] between Construction Manager and Contractor, Contractor may be entitled to claim an Owner Delay, propose a Change Order, or otherwise seek to excuse its failure to perform, to the extent Contractor can show that its failure is directly caused by such Equipment Vendor’s breach.
 Contractor shall reasonably cooperate with Owner in providing timely information and other assistance so that Owner may pursue Owner’s rights in connection with the Equipment Vendor Contracts.
 However, if an Equipment Vendor complies with its Equipment Vendor Contract in all material respects, then Owner shall be deemed to have met its obligations relating to the applicable item of Owner Supplied Equipment, and Contractor shall not be entitled to claim any of the relief set forth in the preceding sentence. [shall be substantially in the form attached as Exhibit V.]

 7.2 Payment of Contract Price.

 7.2.1 Payment Schedule.
-The Contract Price shall be paid to Contractor according to actual progress as determined by a reporting/tracking method mutually agreed upon by Contractor and Owner prior to the Notice to Proceed Effective Date.
+The Contract Price shall be paid to Contractor according to actual progress as determined by a reporting/tracking method mutually agreed upon by Contractor and Construction Manager prior to the Notice to Proceed Effective Date.

 7.2.2 Monthly Invoices.
-On or before the Notice to Proceed Effective Date, and thereafter on or before the tenth (10th) day of each month during the performance of the Work, Contractor shall furnish to Owner a detailed invoice in the form of Exhibit C-5 (an “Invoice”) for the period ending on the last day of the month preceding such month, setting forth the portion of the Contract Price allocable to the progress actually made by Contractor during such period or month, as the case may be, calculated in accordance with the reporting/tracking method referenced in Section 7.2.1, and such supporting documentation and additional data as Owner may reasonably require to substantiate Contractor’s right to payment under this Section 7.2.
+On or before the Notice to Proceed Effective Date, and thereafter on or before the tenth (10th) day of each month during the performance of the Work, Contractor shall furnish to Construction Manager a detailed invoice in the form of Exhibit C-5 (an “Invoice”) for the period ending on the last day of the month preceding such month, setting forth the portion of the Contract Price allocable to the progress actually made by Contractor during such period or month, as the case may be, calculated in accordance with the reporting/tracking method referenced in Section 7.2.1, and such supporting documentation and additional data as Construction Manager may reasonably require to substantiate Contractor’s right to payment under this Section 7.2.

-In connection with each Invoice, Contractor shall provide to Owner and such other persons as Owner may designate a certificate to the effect that:
+In connection with each Invoice, Contractor shall provide to Construction Manager and such other persons as Construction Manager may designate a certificate to the effect that:

-(a) the Work is progressing in accordance with the Project Schedule except as agreed by Owner in connection with any prior Invoice or as set forth in such certificate;
+(a) the Work is progressing in accordance with the Project Schedule except as agreed by Construction Manager in connection with any prior Invoice or as set forth in such certificate;

 (b) the quality of all Work described in the Invoice is in accordance with the terms of this Agreement;